 - A. The teacher or parent/legal guardian may request informal consultation with school staff (specialty staff, e.g., school counselor, school psychologist) to determine the severity of concern and appropriate steps to address the concern.
-The teacher may request that the involved student's parents or legal guardian are included. - B. School personnel or the parent/legal guardian may refer a student to the school intervention team or equivalent school-based team with a problem-solving focus for consideration of appropriate services.
+The involved student's parents or legal guardian may be included. - B. School personnel or the parent/legal guardian may refer a student to the school intervention team or equivalent school-based team with a problem-solving focus for consideration of appropriate services.
 Parent or legal guardian involvement shall be required when the student is referred to the intervention team. - C. If a formal discipline report or formal complaint is made, the principal or designee must refer the student(s) to the school intervention team for determination of counseling support and interventions.
+Parent or legal guardian involvement shall be required. - D. If a formal discipline report or formal complaint is made against an employee, the principal/designee or district administrator must refer the employee to the Employee Assistance Program for determination of appropriate counseling support and/or interventions. - E. A student may be required to obtain counseling and/or attend a recognized treatment program at parental expense and show proof of completion of such counseling or program.
+Such offenses may include, but are not limited to, substance abuse, threats, intimidation, bullying, harassment, or acts motivated by hate or bias. - F. An employee component to address intervention and assistance as determined appropriate by the Employee Assistance Program that includes, but are not limited to: - Counseling and support to address the needs of the victims of bullying; and - b.
+Research-based counseling/interventions to address the behavior of the employees who bully others (e.g., empathy training, anger management). - G. A school-based component to address intervention and assistance shall be utilized by the intervention team.
+The intervention team may recommend

-Parent or legal guardian involvement shall be required. - D. A school-based component to address intervention and assistance shall be utilized by the intervention team.
-The intervention team may recommend - 1.
-Counseling and support to address the needs of the victims of bullying or harassment; - 2.
-Research-based counseling or interventions to address the behavior of the students who bully and harass others, e.g., empathy training, anger management; and/or - Research-based counseling or interventions which include assistance and support provided to parents/legal guardians, if deemed necessary or appropriate. - X. Reporting Incidents of Bullying and Harassment - A. Incidents of bullying or harassment shall be reported in the school's report of data concerning school safety and discipline data required under s.
+- 1. Counseling and support to address the needs of the victims of bullying or harassment; - 2.
+Research-based counseling or interventions to address the behavior of the students who bully and harass others, e.g., empathy training, anger management; and/or - 3.
+Research-based counseling or interventions which include assistance and support provided to parents/legal guardians, if deemed necessary or appropriate.

+X. Reporting Incidents of Bullying and Harassment

+- A. Incidents of bullying or harassment shall be reported in the school's report of data concerning school safety and discipline data required under s.
 1006.09(6), F.S.
 The report shall include each incident of bullying or harassment and the resulting consequences, including discipline and referrals.
 Cyberbullying incidents shall be included within the bullying incidents category.
-The report shall also include, in a separate section, each reported incident of bullying or harassment that did not meet the criteria of a prohibited act under this section with recommendations regarding such incidents.

-B. The District will utilize Florida's School Environmental Safety Incident Reporting (SESIR) Statewide Report on School Safety and Discipline Data, which includes bullying and harassment as incident codes as well as bullying-related as a related element code.
+The report shall also include, in a separate section, each reported incident of bullying or harassment that did not meet the criteria of a prohibited act under this section with recommendations regarding such incidents. - B. The District will utilize Florida's School Environmental Safety Incident Reporting (SESIR) Statewide Report on School Safety and Discipline Data, which includes bullying and harassment as incident codes as well as bullying-related as a related element code.